 YouTube Makes DIY Easy

 Well, yes, YouTube can make DIY easy, but more often than not it makes DIY look easy.
-If you’re in doubt when dealing with your own home’s plumbing, call a plumber instead and avoid making costly mistakes.
+If you’re in doubt when dealing with your own home’s plumbing, call a plumber in Melbourne instead and avoid making costly mistakes.
 Plunging toilets or cleaning out a sink P-trap are okay DIY projects, but complex jobs require professional expertise.

 Greasing the Drains